UniExeterRSE/intro-version-control/_episodes/05_making_repos.md

 it exist in isolation.
 This allows you to keep a version history of files that you develop within the repository, but doesn't provide a way to easily share this developmental history with others, or collaborate with them on code.
-By contrast, the most common way that a person uses Git is to have a local repository that is linked to a remote repository.
-A typical example here is where there is a remote repository on GitHub and you have a local version of the repository on your own computer.
-You keep the remote repository up-to-date by 'pushing' updates you make to your local repository to it (we will look more at this later in the course).
+The most common way that a person uses Git is instead to have a local repository that is linked to a remote repository.
+A typical example is where there is a remote repository on GitHub and you have a local version of the repository on your own computer.
+You keep the remote repository up-to-date by 'pushing' updates made on your local repository (we will look more at this later in the course).
 Someone else can then obtain a copy of your work by getting it from the remote repository.